Couto de Magalhães de Minas: Social indicators

-The highest ranking municipality in Minas Gerais in 2000 was Poços de Caldas with 0.841, while the lowest was Setubinha with 0.568.
+The highest ranking municipality in Minas Gerais in 2000 in terms of HDI was Poços de Caldas with 0.841, while the lowest was Setubinha with 0.568.
 Nationally the highest was São Caetano do Sul in São Paulo with 0.919, while the lowest was Setubinha.
 In more recent statistics (considering 5,507 municipalities) Manari in the state of Pernambuco has the lowest rating in the country—0,467—putting it in last place.

 There was one health clinic in 2005.
 Patients with more serious health conditions are transported to Diamantina.
 Educational needs were met by 5 primary schools and 2 middle schools.